Nick Symmonds: Post-collegiate

 On June 25, 2012, Symmonds returned to the 2012 United States Olympic Trials again on his home track in Eugene, Oregon.
 The race went out fast, with Charles Jock leading Duane Solomon through a sub-50 second first lap.
 Atypically, Symmonds was not far off that pace.
 As Jock faded, Solomon charged off to a big lead through the final turn.
 Symmonds ran around the field and sprinted past Solomon on the homestretch to make his second Olympic team.

 At the London Olympics, Symmonds was one of the two time qualifiers for the final of the 800m.
-He placed fifth in the final with a new personal best of 1:42.95; David Rudisha placed first in the world record time of 1:40.91., with Nijel Amos of Botswana second, Timothy Kitum of Kenya third, and Symmonds' teammate Duane Solomon fourth.
+He placed fifth in the final with a new personal best of 1:42.95; David Rudisha placed first in the world record time of 1:40.91, with Nijel Amos of Botswana second, Timothy Kitum of Kenya third, and Symmonds' teammate Duane Solomon fourth.

-In 2013, Symmonds achieved his highest placing at an international championship, winning a silver medal at the 2013 IAAF World Championships in Athletics by running a season's best of 1:43.55, 2nd only to Ethiopia's Mohammed Aman.
+In 2013, Symmonds achieved his highest placing at an international championship, winning a silver medal at the 2013 IAAF World Championships in Athletics by running a season's best of 1:43.55, second only to Ethiopia's Mohammed Aman.
 At the time, this was the highest an American had ever finished in the men's 800 meters at the World Championships.

 Symmonds was removed from the U.S. team at the 2015 World Championships in Athletics due to a sponsorship rights conflict between personal sponsor Brooks and U.S. sponsor Nike.

 Symmonds had to forego racing the 2016 Olympic Trials due to an injured ankle.
 He retired after being eliminated in the heats of the 2017 US Championships.

 Run Gum

-In 2014, Nick and his former coach, Sam Lapray, founded Run Gum, which markets a caffeinated chewing gum to athletes.
-In January 2016 Run Gum filed an antitrust lawsuit against USA Track and Field for rules that Symmonds feels suppress competition.
+In 2014, Symmonds and his former coach, Sam Lapray, founded Run Gum, which markets a caffeinated chewing gum to athletes.
+In January 2016 Run Gum filed an antitrust lawsuit against USA Track and Field for rules that Symmonds felt suppress competition.
 In May, a federal judge dismissed the suit.

 Symmonds often advertises Run Gum on his YouTube channel, through giving away Run Gum products as challenge prizes.
 There has also been several Run Gum social media accounts created, the most prominent of which is a TikTok account with over 750 thousand followers and 38 million likes.